jchs-science/jchs-science.githib.io/units/0 introduction/1 science.md

 ### Reflection Question
 {: .no_toc}

-*The block quotes that follow indicate that it is something you should be writing in your lab notebook, you probably don't have one yet, so don't worry, but for the future.*
+_In your lab notebook: Why do you think you and your partners did not agree on either your inferences or story about the tracks?_

->Why do you think you and your partners did not agree on either your inferences or story about the tracks?
+{: .fs-6 .fw-300 .text-blue-000}

 ## Models